gwolfmann/nqueens/README.md

 # nqueens
-A nqueens problem c++ solution using functional features
+A nqueens problem c++ solution using functional programming features

 compile with -std=c++14 flag